Let’s check out the best Pete Rose cards.

-Arguably the greatest baseball player ever, three years after Rose retired, he agreed to permanent ineligibility from baseball after allegedly gambling on games while he was a Cincinnati Red player and manager, including allegations that he wagered on his own team.
+Arguably the greatest baseball player ever, three years after Rose retired, he agreed to permanent ineligibility from baseball after allegedly gambling on games.
+He was a Cincinnati Red player and manager, and faced allegations that he wagered on his own team.

 It brought the game into disrepute, and it’s the reason why he hasn’t been included in the Hall of Fame.

 We’ve come up with a list containing a trio of ‘Charlie Hustle’s’ best cards, along with buying/selling advice for the future.